Safety Tips

 Meet in a public place

-- On iPhone: use "Share My Location" in the Find My app.
-On Android: use Google Maps location sharing.
+Before the date, share your live location with a trusted friend and keep it active until you're safely home.
+On iPhone, use "Share My Location" in the Find My app.
+On Android, use Google Maps location sharing.

 Arrange your own transport

-- Drive yourself, take public transport, or use a rideshare so you can leave independently at any time.
+Drive yourself, take public transit, or use a rideshare service so you can leave independently at any time.
+Don't get into a private vehicle with someone you don't yet trust.

 Stay sober enough to make decisions